Advertisment

 The festive season of 2024 has acted as a strong indicator of what lies ahead for India’s e-commerce sector.
 As consumer preferences shift towards a more nuanced blend of premium and value-driven purchases, the landscape is evolving rapidly.
 It’s clear that the future of e-commerce won’t just be about attracting more shoppers but about understanding and catering to their changing needs with precision and agility.

-festive season e-commerce platforms e commerce report Quick commerce platform
+e-commerce platforms festive season e commerce report Quick commerce platform